isaacambrogetti/PhenoboxProject/README.md

 ## TO DO
 - Create a program that could count leaves of the plant (clustering? -> selection of clusters for separate leaves)
-- extract a leaf and calculate length, width,...